University of Malta: Academic profile

-The centres comprise the Centre for Biomedical Cybernetics; Centre for English Language Proficiency; Centre for Entrepreneurship and Business Incubation; Centre for Environmental Education and Research; Centre for Labour Studies; Centre for Literacy; Centre for the Liberal Arts & Sciences; Centre for Molecular Medicine & Biobanking; Centre for Resilience & Socio-Emotional Health and the Euro-Mediterranean Centre for Educational Research.
+The centres are the Centre for Biomedical Cybernetics; Centre for English Language Proficiency; Centre for Entrepreneurship and Business Incubation; Centre for Environmental Education and Research; Centre for Labour Studies; Centre for Literacy; Centre for the Liberal Arts & Sciences; Centre for Molecular Medicine & Biobanking; Centre for Resilience & Socio-Emotional Health and the Euro-Mediterranean Centre for Educational Research.

 The University of Malta has also set up a School of Performing Arts.

 The Cottonera Resource Centre acts as a hub that co-ordinates links between communities in the inner harbour area and the university, facilitating resource-transfer and capacity building.

 There is a University of the Third Age.

 The Institute of Space Sciences and Astronomy operates the Nadur Observatory in Gozo.

 Student body and admissions

 Student population is about 11,500 (1074 are international students), following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.
 The university hosts Erasmus and other exchange students.
 A basic Foundation Studies Course enables international high school students who have completed their secondary or high school education overseas but who do not have the necessary entry requirements, to qualify for admission to an undergraduate degree course.
 Over 3,000 students graduate annually.

 Admission to the university is based on matriculation examination results (A levels).
 Grades are awarded on a seven-point scale: Grade 1 is awarded for the highest level of achievement, whereas Grade 7 indicates the minimum satisfactory performance.
 However, entry on basis of maturity and experience is granted for certain courses in the arts and sciences.
 The Faculty of Dental Surgery allows for a maximum of six European students per year chosen according to merit and only after the students have passed an admissions interview.

 Full-time undergraduate courses are free-of-charge to citizens of Malta and the European Union.
 Maltese students enrolled in higher education in Malta are entitled to a stipend.
 Fees are charged in the case of higher courses and to nationals from non-EU states.
-There are 600 international students studying at the university, comprising around 7% of the student population.
+There are 600 international students studying at the university, constituting around 7% of the student population.

 There are a further 2,500 pre-tertiary students at the Ġ. F. Abela Junior College, which is also managed by the university.